simonerigoni/finding_donors_project/README.md

 - [pycodestyle](https://pypi.org/project/pycodestyle/): tool to check the code against PEP 8 conventions.
 - [autopep8](https://pypi.org/project/autopep8/): tool to automatically format Python code according to PEP 8 standards.

+You can run `.\my_scripts\FormatAndLint.ps1`.

-To run pycodestyle on all files in the project folder and create a report: `pycodestyle --statistics --count . > code_styling/report.txt`
+Alternatively to run pycodestyle on all files in the project folder and create a report: `pycodestyle --statistics --count . > code_style\report.txt`

 To run autopep8 on all files in the project folder: `autopep8 --recursive --in-place .`

-I prefere to check and update one file at the time because the previous recursive commands affect also `.venv\` files.
+I prefere to check and update one file at the time because the previous recursive commands affect also `.\venv\` files.
 For example:

-`pycodestyle .\utils\config.py > .\code_styling\config_report.txt`
+`pycodestyle .\utils\config.py > .\code_style\config_report.txt`

 `autopep8 --in-place .\utils\config.py`

-You can go in folder `code_styling` and run `format_and_lint.cmd`.

 ## Running the code